Russell Wilson may have made a miraculous recovery from surgery, but Sunday’s game shows he is in fact mortal

 GREEN BAY, Wis. — Russell Wilson’s rapid return from a gnarly finger injury was portrayed all week as nothing short of miraculous.
-But on Sunday, the quarterback showed definitively that he doesn’t walk on water — with the result being that the Seahawks’ season is under water.
+But Sunday, the quarterback showed definitively that he doesn’t walk on water — with the result being that the Seahawks’ season is under water.

 Or perhaps altogether drowned.

 This was Wilson as we’ve rarely, if ever, seen him.
-Pass were sailing, floating, or at the most crucial juncture, going ill-advisedly into the midst of too many Packers defenders.
+Passes were sailing, floating or, at the most crucial juncture, going ill-advisedly into the midst of too many Packers defenders.

 There was no late-game magic, no heart-stopping rally — none of the Wilson trademarks that the Seahawks had longed to have back during his three-game absence.
 And which they were counting on to reawaken their floundering playoff hopes.

-The result, instead, was a 17-0 Seahawks loss that puts them at 3-6; instead of the season-turning victory that, despite all the offensive struggles, was theirs for the taking most of the frigid and then snowy night; their already slight margin of error shrank even more.
+The result, instead, was a 17-0 Seahawks loss that puts them at 3-6; instead of the season-turning victory that, despite all the offensive struggles, was theirs for the taking most of the frigid and then snowy night; and their already slight margin of error shrank even more.

 The obvious question that hung in the air was whether Wilson rushed back too soon from his fractured finger, the severity of which had been emphasized to highlight the amazing nature of his four-week comeback.
 A mere mortal, it was intimated, might have needed twice that time.